Cunnamulla Fella Roundup – 2026 – FAQ

 We have the “Cunnamulla All Aboard” 3d light and sound spectacular running every afternoon, the new Cunnamulla Hot Springs will be open during your stay to soak away all your cares and rejuvenate after a busy weekend.
 There are also plenty of historic and nature walks and trails and lots of photo opportunities.
 Add to this a day trip out to Eulo, Wyandra or Yowah to experience, mud baths, historic pubs, an outback beach or fossick for a famous Yowah Opal Nut.
 Check out our “Things to do” webpage.

-Are the Hot Springs Open?
+Are the Cunnamulla Hot Springs Open?

 Yes they are!
-For all information on prices, hours and to make a booking (which will be highly recommended over the festival weekend, please see their webpage at cunnamullahotsprings.com!
+For all information on prices, hours and to make a booking (which will be highly recommended over the festival weekend), please see their webpage at cunnamullahotsprings.com!

 Is there anything else happening around the region?